Spdware/University-Notes/University/archive/SDA/Streaming Data Science - Exam Preview.md

 - MAE can be used for forecasting the wild animal population inside the park of Monza denoting if there is a species that has an increase in population bigger than the others.
 It isn't beneficial for the forecast of the attendee to a Formula1 events as a big error can greatly impact on the transportation system of the city.
 - MAPE can be beneficial when we wants to compare the improvements of different software suites in a company.
 It isn't beneficial for predicting the storage capacities of a company as there could be values equal to zero.
 - MSE is beneficial for the estimation of the increase of the value of a stock.
 It is not useful when we wants to estimate the value of a building as $\$^2$ doesn't make sense.
 - RMSE can be used for evaluating new medical treatment.
-It cannot be used in the prediction of the winner of SerieA winner as there could be a promoted team that do really well.
+It cannot be used in the prediction of the winner of SerieA as there could be a promoted team that do really well.
 ### Describe how Prophet works and what each of its key components does.
 Highlight at least three advantages of using Prophet in time series forecasting.
 Prophet is essentially “framing the forecasting problem as a curve-fitting exercise” rather than looking explicitly at the time based dependence of each observation.
 In practice the Prophet procedure is an additive regression model with the following main components: